MarcusNeufeldt/copy-me-quick/README.md

     *   Choose a preset based on your project's framework (Next.js, React, Vue, etc.).
     *   Select "None" to manually configure filters.

-2. **Choose Your Project Folder:**
+2. **Choose Your Source:**
-    *   Click the "Choose Project Folder" button and select the root directory of your codebase.
+    *   **Local Project:** Click the "Choose Project Folder" button and select the root directory of your codebase.
+    *   **GitHub Repository:** Connect to GitHub and select a repository and branch to browse.

 3. **Fine-Tune Your Selection:**
     *   Use the interactive file tree to include or exclude specific files or folders.
     *   Expand and collapse folders to navigate the project structure.
+    *   Use file search to quickly find specific files or file types.
+    *   Look at line counts to identify large files that might consume more tokens.

 4. **Enable Minification (Optional):**
     *   Toggle the "Minify" option to reduce the token count of your code.